 When monitoring, we need to be satisfied that the abstracted or distributed water meets the prescribed criteria for wholesomeness.
-If a sample indicates the supply is not wholesome or presents a potential danger to human health, we must carry out an investigation to determine the cause and have a range of enforcement options available to ensure a safe and wholesome supply is restored.
+If a sample indicates the supply is not wholesome or presents a potential danger to human health, we must carry out an investigation.
+We determine the cause and have enforcement options available to ensure the restoration of a safe and wholesome supply.

-The regulations are designed to be cost neutral, i.e. to be delivered at no cost to us as a council.
-For this purpose the regulations state the maximum fees that can be charged for the various aspects of private water supply work.
+The regulations are designed to be cost neutral, so we can deliver at no cost to the council.
+For this purpose, the regulations state the maximum fees that we can charge for the various aspects of private water supply work.